awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 + Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

 ### Creating the resources

+The AWS Services used in this AWS tutorial are:

+ - Amazon S3 Service
+ - Amazon DynamoDB
+ - AWS Step Functions

+Each workflow step is implemented by using an AWS Lambda function.
+Lambda is a compute service that enables you to run code without provisioning or managing servers.

+**Note**: You can create Lambda functions in various programming languages.
+For this tutorial, Lambda functions are implemented by using the Lambda Java API.
+For more information about Lambda, see  [What is AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).

 You need to create these resources: